 Notes: The table reports estimates for discretion on an indicator variable equal to one if the delay variable, or the cost overrun variable is missing.
 Columns 1 and 6 report the coefficients from a model that includes linear polynomial in the difference of the reserve price from the 300,000 euro threshold.
 Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 5 and 10 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold and an indicator variable equal 1 if the reserve price is below 300,000 euro.
+Columns 3 and 8 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold.
+Columns 5 and 10 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold.
+Columns 5 and 10 report the coefficients from a model that includes linear polynomial in the difference of the reserve price from the 300,000 euro threshold and an indicator variable equal 1 if the reserve price is below 300,000 euro.
 Rows 1 and 2 report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects).
-Rows 3 and 4 report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; Year Fixed Effects reports the use of Fixed Effects for year 2000-2005; Region-Year Fixed Effects reports the use of Fixed Effects for each region-year pair (20 regions and years 2000-2005).
+Rows 3 and 4 report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
+Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; Year Fixed Effects reports the use of Fixed Effects for each region-year pair (20 regions and years 2000-2005).
 SEs are adjusted for heteroschedasticity (clustered at region) in columns 1-5 (6-10).
-Simifcance at the 10% (\\), and the 5\% (\\), and at the 1\% (\\\).
+Significance at the 10% (), at the 5% (), and at the 1% ().